 Kelp Noodles as a low carb pasta alternative

 As I mentioned above, I try to eat sea vegetables on the regular, and one of my favorite ways to do it is with kelp noodles.
 Kelp contains many of the same nutritious properties as the agar used in kanten noodles.
-While agar comes from seaweed, kelp is a type of brown algae which isn’t technically a seaweed.
-Eating both might provide a wider diversity of nutrients.
+While agar is made primarily from red algae, kelp is a type of brown algae.
+Eating both might provide a wider diversity of nutrients, who knows.

 I find that, when prepared correctly, kelp noodles have a texture more like conventional spaghetti than any of the varieties above.
 Simply drain the packaging fluid and soak it in water with one to two teaspoons of baking soda for about 30 minutes.
 It won’t dissolve as quickly as agar but will turn to gel if you let it soak overnight.
 It needs less than an hour to soften to a nice al dente texture for use in your favorite recipes.
 I love it simply tossed with healing herb pesto and vegetables.